Search by Keyword

 The future of The Beatles was somewhat uncertain at this point.
 The tapes from the month-long “Get Back / Let It Be” sessions were in a stack waiting for someone to go through and put in a releasable state, something that would be toiled over and then shelved because they were deemed unsuitable for public consumption.
 Legal problems were mounting regarding their Apple enterprise as well as managerial decisions.
 John's primary focus was on promoting his and Yoko Ono's artistic and demonstrative exploits, his attention to The Beatles being pushed way in the back of his mind.

 In the meantime, George was beginning to have a small backlog of songs which he felt somewhat strongly about, possibly wondering if he even had a band to record them with.
-Therefore, on his 26th birthday, February 25th, 1969, George brought producer Glyn Johns, who The Beatles had been working with during the “Get Back” sessions, and engineer Ken Scott into one of the EMI Studios to record demos for three of his recently written compositions, no doubt as kind of a birthday present to himself.
-“George's material wasn't really paid all that much attention to,” Glyn Johns relates in Rolling Stones' “The Beatles: 100 Greatest Songs” special edition, “to such an extent that he asked me to stay behind...He was terribly nice, as if he was imposing on me.”
+Therefore, on his 26th birthday, February 25th, 1969, George brought engineer Ken Scott into one of the EMI Studios (time unknown) to record demos for three of his recently written compositions, no doubt as kind of a birthday present to himself.
+“George's material wasn't really paid all that much attention to,” producer Glyn Johns relates in Rolling Stones' “The Beatles: 100 Greatest Songs” special edition, who was also present in the studio on this day, “to such an extent that he asked me to stay behind...He was terribly nice, as if he was imposing on me.”

 The third demo recorded during this February session, however, was the gorgeous “Something,” which was a very simple but effective version that does very well in bringing out the beauty of the melody.
-This was the least elaborate of the demos he recorded, just a simple electric guitar and lead vocal.
-During the bridge, George simply sings “doo, doo, doo” to simulate the descending notes he wanted to appear there.
-And during the solo verse, George vocally ad libs what some consider a lost verse which consist of the following lyrics: “You know I love that woman of mine / and I need her all of the time / you know I'm telling you / that woman, that woman don't make me blue.”
-All of the other lyrics have been written at this point and are in their proper place on this demo.
+It was played in the key of A major, which was quite a bit lower than the C major home key of the final version.
+George first recorded himself singing and playing guitar simultaneously, his guitar isolated on track one and his vocals on track four of the four-track tape.
+He then filled tracks two and three with piano parts, creating a very nice instrumental balance.
+The lost verse mentioned above ("you know I love that woman of mine...") is featured here, which allows fans to see what he originally had in mind.
 George, however, had not worked out the dramatic conclusion of the song yet, this being figured out in the studio in later months.
 This demo ended with another verse played instrumentally with George adding in a final “you know I believe and how” just before he concludes the song with his final riff with a subtle raised chord as a nice touch.
+The 1996 compilation album "Anthology 3" features tracks one and four of this demo, while the full four tracks with both of George's piano performances are contained on the various 50th Anniversary editions of "Abbey Road."
 Beauty at its finest!

 By mid-April, in the midst of business meetings and flared tempers, John and Paul did return to the studio to record a brand new composition of John's that he was excited about titled “The Ballad Of John And Yoko.”
 With this as a catalyst, George thought to get the four of them together a couple days later, on April 16th, 1969, to officially start work on a couple of his demos from February.
 They entered EMI Studio Three at 7 pm to start work on “Old Brown Shoe,” which was George's primary focus on this day.
 After extensive work was done on this song, George turned their attention once again to “Something.”

-They recorded thirteen takes of “Something” on this day, these consisting of George on guitar, George Martin on piano, Paul on bass and Ringo on drums, no vocals being put to tape at this point.
-John was still present but did not contribute to the song as he had done on “Old Brown Shoe” in the earlier portion of this session.
+They recorded thirteen takes of “Something” on this day.
+Author Kevin Howlett, in his "Track By Track" section of the Super Deluxe 50th Anniversary edition of "Abbey Road," asserts that the instrumentation on these takes were John on bass (track one), Paul on drums (track two), George on electric guitar (track three) and George Martin on piano (track four), no vocals being recorded at this point.
+John, admittedly, was having a little trouble performing his bass part, stating "An ending already!" after 'take nine,' and "I missed two notes out" after 'take twelve.
 All of the work they had done on "Something" on this day was for naught, unfortunately, because none of these takes were deemed worthy enough for overdubs, the session ending at 2:45 am the following morning after stereo mixes of “Old Brown Shoe” were made.
 George's beautiful ballad was put on the back-burner once again for another two weeks or so.

 The Beatles, however, were back on a roll.
 With the possible thought of recording new songs to spruce up the yet-to-be-released “Get Back / Let It Be” album, they started working on new material.
-This being the case, George thought to try again with “Something,” starting from scratch in EMI Studio Three on May 2nd, 1969, the session beginning around 7 pm.
+This being the case, George thought to try again with “Something,” starting from scratch in EMI Studio Three on May 2nd, 1969, with Chris Thomas in the producer's chair, the session beginning around 7 pm.

-Totally disregarding the thirteen takes of the song they attempted two weeks prior, the takes of this re-make of “Something” began at 'take one' again, a total of 36 takes being recorded this time around.
-The instrumentation played on the official rhythm track, which was recorded on this day, has been debated by different sources, but all the evidence, audio as well as documentation, suggests the following: George on electric guitar, Paul on bass, John on piano, Ringo on drums and Billy Preston on Hammond organ.
+Totally disregarding the thirteen takes of the song they attempted two weeks prior, the takes of this re-make of “Something” began at 'take one' again, a total of 36 takes being recorded this time around on the studio's eight-track machine.
+The instrumentation played on the official rhythm track, which was recorded on this day, has been debated by different sources, but all the evidence, audio as well as documentation, suggests the following: Paul on bass (track one), Ringo on drums (track two), George on electric guitar (track three) and John on piano (track four).
+After 'take eight,' George decided he wanted the sound of his guitar to also be put through a rotating Leslie speaker.
+Therefore, his guitar performance was simultaneously fed through this devise, the result being captured onto track six of the tape from 'take nine' onward.
 No vocals were present on the recording as of yet.

 Apparently EMI Studios was not available the following week because The Beatles booked their next few sessions at London's Olympic Sound Studios.
 They arrived in Studio One at these facilities on May 5th, 1969 at 7:30 for the sole purpose of recording overdubs onto 'take 36' of “Something,” the master tape being brought with them from EMI Studios.
 Although this session is documented to have stretched from 7:30 pm to 4 am the following morning, not very much was accomplished.
 Paul improved on his bass track and George did the same on his guitar track, which “The Beatles Recording Sessions” book indicates as being played through a Leslie speaker.